-Facebook has just been sued by a 15-year-old sex trafficking survivor.
+In 2019, Facebook was sued by a 15-year-old sex trafficking survivor.

-The suit originates in Houston, and it says that “Jane Doe”—the pseudonym given to the trafficking survivor—was only 12 years old when Facebook permit her first contact with the man who trafficked her.
+The suit originated in Houston, and it said that “Jane Doe”—the pseudonym given to the trafficking survivor—was only 12 years old when Facebook permitted her first contact with the man who trafficked her.

 According to Doe’s attorney, Annie McAdams, this heartbreaking story is anything but unique.
 The common plotline goes something like this: traffickers use social media to find and coerce and/or manipulate victims into meeting with them before the trafficker kidnap and exploits them.